What will I do during the poster session?

 For navigating the conference, a few basic tools will help.

-- The Local Arrangements website, for information about food, attractions, and social justice in the Milwaukee area.
+- The Local Arrangements website, for information about food, attractions, and activities in the conference city.

 - Getting the Most out of CCCC, a blog post by Ruth Osorio for graduate and undergraduate student attendees at CCCC.